AR-15 (Bushmaster M4)

-I also have a Mueller Eraticator 5.5-25x50mm scope that I can attach as needed.
+I also have a Mueller Eraticator 8.5-25x50mm scope that I can attach as needed.
 However, I think I would like to find a smaller scope that would be better suited to tactical uses.
 Ideally, that would be a 2.5-10x scope with a short overall length and tactical turrets.

-For self defense, I have selected the Wilson Combat ammunition with the 65gr Sierra GameKing bullet.
+For self defense, I had selected the Wilson Combat ammunition with the 65gr Sierra GameKing bullet.
 It is "match grade tactical ammunition" that uses the bullet I believe to be most ideally suited to my rifle for defense applications.
 I have tested it, and it groups well for factory ammunition.
 I need to stock up and have several loaded magazines ready.

 Hornady has released a line of Critical Defense Rifle ammunition, which uses FTX bullets.
 In this caliber, they have a 55 grain and a 73 grain variety.
 Nosler has also released an interesting 64 grain bonded bullet for defense.
 I have tested these in this gun, and I will think about possibly selecting one for personal defense.